Tazim381/Django_CRUD/README.md

-#How Signal Added:
+# How Signal Added:
-1. First Create a signals.py file
+## 1. First Create a signals.py file
 Then added this similar things for your project

 from . models import Student